A thermodynamic framework for non-isothermal phenomenological models of isotropic Mullins effect: Thermodynamic framework

 where we have again used~\eqref{eq:5}.
 (Note that the chain rule is applied only with respect to the mechanical variables, the function is not differentiated with respect to the temperature!
 This follows from the fact that in the entropy evolution equation~\eqref{eq:1}, all the derivatives of $\fenergy$ are the derivatives with respect to all variables except of the temperature.)
 Substituting~\eqref{eq:12} into~\eqref{eq:10} we after some algebraic manipulations get

 Now we are in position to identify a suitable evolution equation for $\fenergymechamax$, a suitable function $\orderparama$, and a constitutive relation for the Cauchy stress tensor~$\cstress$.

-The constitutive relation for the Cauchy stress tensor is read from the first term on the right-hand side of~\eqref{eq:14}.
+The constitutive relation for the Cauchy stress tensor is obtained from the first term on the right-hand side of~\eqref{eq:14}.
 As in the classical theory of Green elastic (hyperelastic) solids, we want the first term to vanish.
-This guarantees that there is no dissipation in the processes wherein $\dd{\fenergymechamax}{t} = 0$, that is on the primary loading path, see below for details.
-In other words, if $\dd{\fenergymechamax}{t} = 0$, then the material behaves, in this regard, as a standard Green elastic solid.
+This choice implies that there is no dissipation in the processes where $\dd{\fenergymechamax}{t} = 0$, that is on the primary loading path, see below for details.
+In other words, if we follow the primary loading path, then the material behaves, from the perspective of entropy production, as a standard Green elastic solid.
 Thus we set